February is Black History Month, a time to learn about and celebrate African American culture.

 Black History Month Events at the White Plains Library

 This February, the White Plains Library is celebrating Black History Month with various events for all ages.
 A Black History StoryWalk (month-long exhibit) invites children to stroll through the library’s Gallery and follow the story of Molly Williams, America’s first female firefighter.
 For music and dance lovers, an Afro-Fusion dance event with Amanda Armenteros is a great way to experience African rhythms (February 18 at 2:00pm).
 And for at-home learning, children’s Black History Month Grab & Go kits (for K-3rd Grade) will be available on a first-come, first-serve basis.

 To see a full list of Black History Month events hosted by the White Plains Library, and to register for an event click here.

-Event Dates: The exhibit will be on view from January 13, 2022 through February 26, 2022.
-A gallery opening reception will be taking place February 3; An artist talk will be taking place February 19.
+Event Dates: The exhibit will be on view from January 28 through March 3, 2023.
+A gallery opening reception will be taking place on January 28.

 Registration: For more information or to register for a specific event, click here.